Nick Marsman: Return to the Netherlands

 On 10 January 2024, Marsman returned to the Netherlands with ADO Den Haag on a contract until the end of the season.
 He immediately became ADO's starter under head coach Darije Kalezić, starting in a 2–1 cup round of 16 victory against Excelsior Maassluis, where he conceded within a minute of play.
 Marsman retained his starting role ahead of Tim Coremans for the remainder of the season.
 ADO reached the semi-finals of the promotion play-offs but were eliminated by Excelsior with a 9–2 aggregate loss.
 On 3 June 2024, ADO Den Haag announced that Nick Marsman's contract would not be extended, making him a free agent.

 On 26 September 2024, Marsman signed a short-term contract with Eerste Divisie club Roda JC.
 He made his debut on 30 October in a surprising 3–1 cup defeat to amateur club Rijnsburgse Boys.
 Initially a backup to starting goalkeeper Justin Treichel, Marsman made his league debut on 22 November in a 3–1 victory over Jong Utrecht after Treichel had sustained an injury.
 He continued as the starting goalkeeper during Treichel's absence, while reportedly negotiating a transfer to Japanese club Renofa Yamaguchi.

 Renofa Yamaguchi

 On 23 December 2024, Marsman announced a transfer to J2 League club Renofa Yamaguchi from the 2025 season.

+Fortuna Sittard

+In February 2026, Marsman returned to the Netherlands to sign for Eredivisie club Fortuna Sittard on a contract until the end of the 2025–26 season, with an option for a further year.
+He was recruited following an injury to starting goalkeeper Mattijs Branderhorst and was set to compete with Luuk Koopmans and Niels Martens.
+He had been without a club since 1 January 2026 after leaving Renofa Yamaguchi, having trained with Willem II in the interim.

+Return to Go Ahead Eagles

+On 22 June 2026, Marsman returned to Go Ahead Eagles for one season.